christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 In essence, it is worthwhile to constantly challenge applied consistency models as use cases change or new technologies and opportunities emerge.

-\paragraph{Let the user decide.}
+\paragraph{Let the User Decide.}

 When deciding on a consistency model for a distributed database system, it is important to recognize that different applications built on top of the database will themselves have different consistency requirements, so it may be a good idea to provide multiple consistency models and flexibility in configuring these models for different types of operations in a database system.
 Many popular database system vendors allow their users to choose for the consistency model of their choice, even at the operations level.
 Some of those vendors offer true fine-grained consistency options, such as Microsoft Azure Cosmos DB, which offers even 5 models with gradually decreasing consistency constraints [@microsoft2022cosmosconsistency].

 \todo{RabbitMQ consistency choices (quorum queues vs mirror queues) if time}

-\paragraph{Immutability changes everything.}
+\paragraph{Immutability Changes Everything.}

 Immutability naturally creates monotonicity, as the set of data—let it be either a payload or commands on this payload, like the `itemInserted`/`itemRemoved` example in subsection [@sec:calm] above—can only grow.
 Helland claims in his paper "Immutability Changes Everything" that "We need immutability to coordinate at a distance and we can afford immutability, as storage gets cheaper" [@helland2015immutability].
 The latter statement is somewhat reminiscent of Moore's Law.

 By designing a system to be append-only, and therefore monotonic, we receive all the benefits of coordination-free consistency.
 Append-only systems not only provide lower latency when replicated, but also better write performance at the local disk level.
-Many databases are equipped with a write-ahead transaction log that records all the changes to be made to the database in advance.
+Many databases are equipped with a _write-ahead log_ (WAL) that records all the transaction to be executed to the database in advance.
 These write-ahead logs allow for reliable and high-speed appends, because records are appended immutably, atomically, and sequentially.
 The log contains virtually the truth about the entire database and allows to validate past and recent transactions (e.g., in the event of a crash), as well as time travel to previous states of the database, acting like a ledger.
 Even redo and undo operations are stored in this log.
 As shown in subsection [@sec:calm], replicated and distributed file systems depend on immutability to eliminate anomalies.
 By deriving aggregates from append-only logs of observed facts, consistency can be guaranteed to a certain degree[^tampering-logs].
 From a particular perspective, a database is nothing more than such a large, derivative aggregate.
 Append-only structures also increase the safety of a system and thus support its fault-tolerance: if a system is limited to functional computations on immutable facts, operations become idempotent.
 Then the system does not become faulty due to failure and restart.

 [^tampering-logs]: In large scale distributed systems, the consistency of such logs can still be victim to tampering and other security threats, as it is the case for blockchains (cf. subsection [@sec:blockchain-consensus]).